PiptheTroll/PHYS4840/README.md

 v_initial_1, v_initial_2, and v_initial_3 are the initial velocities of the bodies.
 Represented as matrices of the x, y, and z components of the velocities.
 The velocities are in m/s units.
 It is recommended to start with velocities an order of magnitude less than the magnitude of the initial positions.

+Errors are sometimes expected.
+If an index error occurs around row 90 in the "ThreeBody.py" script, change the "safe_r" variable until you fin one that works for the situation.